break-through-cancer/dataref/README.md

 - git push
 - visit the dataref repo in GitHub via browser
 - Go to Settings->Pages
-- The should indicate

-Near the top of the page GitHub should indicate something along the lines of
+- Which near the top of page should indicate something like

 ```
 Your site is live at https://break-through-cancer.github.io/dataref/